 Blood clot formation may be preventable in most children by ensuring:

 - Keeping children active, indoors or outdoors

 - Exercise, exercise, exercise

-As with any other medical situation, notify your healthcare provider with any changes in your child’s activity or behaviors, or complaints about pain in the lower extremities, which are indications of blood clot formation in the calves.
-Early notification and examination are also important in reducing the severity and long term affects if a blood clot presents itself.
+As with any other medical situation, notify your healthcare provider of any changes in your child’s activity or behaviors, or complaints about pain in the lower extremities, which are indications of blood clot formation in the calves.
+Early notification and examination are also important in reducing the severity and long-term effects if a blood clot presents itself.